-- 4.1 The first stage is to consider carefully the scope and area of the potential LDOs as this would affect the amount of preparation that may be required.
+4.1 The first stage is to consider carefully the scope and area of the potential LDOs as this would affect the amount of preparation that may be required.
 When preparing an LDO, a local planning authority must produce a concise statement justifying why an LDO should be made.
 This is known as a statement of reasons.
-The statement must include a description of the development which would be permitted and a plan or statement identifying the land to which the LDO would apply.
+The statement must include a description of the development which would be permitted and a plan or

+- statement identifying the land to which the LDO would apply.
 Conditions should be used to set out clearly what development is and is not allowed.
 The LPA should consider their suitability in the same way as they would for an ordinary planning permission. - 4.2 The Council would be required to publicise and formally consult on a proposed LDO.
 Consultation would be required with any person who would have been a statutory consultee for an application for planning permission for the development in question.
+This is potentially an onerous requirement and in order to discharge it, it is proposed to do this very widely via the next edition of Citizen in addition to consultation with adjacent authorities and other interested bodies.
+Because of the advantages gained by introducing the LDO early in relation to the Council's window replacement programme, it is proposed to consult for the statutory minimum period of 28 days. - 4.3 Before adopting an LDO, the local planning authority must send a copy of the draft LDO and statement of reasons to the Secretary of State.

-- 4.3 Before adopting an LDO, the local planning authority must send a copy of the draft LDO and statement of reasons to the Secretary of State.
-The Secretary of State has 21 days to approve or reject the LDO. - 4.4 If adopted, the Council would be required to report as part of the Annual Monitoring Report, the extent to which the LDO is achieving its purpose. - 4.5 In accordance with the Town and Country Planning (Environmental Impact Assessment) Regulations 2011, a screening opinion must be issued as the cumulative effect of all the proposed development within the area specified in the LDO could as a whole constitute EIA development under Schedule 2 (urban development project where the area of the development exceeds 0.5 hectare).
+The Secretary of State has 21 days to approve or reject the LDO. - 4.4 If adopted, the Council would be required to report as part of the Annual Monitoring Report, the extent to which the LDO is achieving its purpose. - In accordance with the Town and Country Planning (Environmental Impact Assessment) Regulations 2011, a screening opinion must be issued as the cumulative effect of all the proposed development within the area specified in the LDO could as a whole constitute EIA development under Schedule 2 (urban development project where the area of the development exceeds 0.5 hectare).
+This screening exercise has now been completed, it is background paper to this report and will be published alongside the consultation material.
+The conclusion of this screening exercise is that the introduction of the LDO will not have significant environmental effects and that there is no requirement for Environmental Impact Assessment.